 - Steam Version: You can find the game folder in "Steam\steamapps\common\xcom ufo defense\XCOM".

 Copy the original resources (specifically the GEODATA, GEOGRAPH, MAPS, ROUTES, SOUND, TERRAIN, UFOGRAPH, UFOINTRO, UNITS subfolders) to OpenXcom's Data folder (usually the "data" subfolder).
 Do not just drag/copy your whole X-COM folder into the Data folder, it won't work.
 It should end up like this:

 If you do this incorrectly, you'll get an error about "X not found".
 For more specific instructions, check your platform below.

-A video tutorial that covers the installation is available here (courtesy of Ivan Dogovich).
+A video tutorial that covers the installation of milestone version 1.0 is available here (courtesy of Ivan Dogovich).
 Though recorded for the Windows platform, check it out if you have doubts about a particular step during the installation.

 The installer will automatically detect Steam installations, patch the game and copy the original data for you, just follow the instructions.

 If installing manually, copy the resources to the data subfolder.